-(Side-note: I love my nieces and nephews, which also includes my friends’ amazing children, I feel like they enrich my life and are little magical pixies which leave me dazzled and stunned and exhausted and reeling.
+Side-note: I love my nieces and nephews, which also includes my friends’ amazing children, I feel like they enrich my life and are little magical pixies which leave me dazzled and stunned and exhausted and reeling.
 (Much like travel..?)
 So I’m not a child-hater, though I’m also not one of those people that ignores the adults and prefers the company of children.
-Although I do see how it makes sense to pay more attention to the children in order to avoid awkward conversations with other adults — yeah, that I get.
-You see how I go back and forth on this rabbit trail…)
+Although I do see how it makes sense to pay more attention to the children in order to avoid awkward conversations with other adults.

-ANYWAY.
-My point is, Andrew and I love each other, we love our town, but make no mistake — we’re weirdos in this town.
+My point is, Andrew and I love each other, we love our town, but we’re weirdos in this town.
 I think we’re kind of weird anyway, and we match each other in our weirdness (I believe in that meme that states that you find your mate when you find the one whose weirdness matches yours.
 I’m so lucky to have found mine.)
-Most weirdos leave this place, by the way.
-We are mild weirdos I guess, and also a tad introverted, so we’re content as things are, and so we stay.
+Most weirdos leave this place.
+We’re mild weirdos, and a tad introverted, we’re content, and so we stay.
 We don’t need an entire town to understand us.
 We’re good. 🙂

-But this fact remains, as far as I can tell: everyone in this town, when they vacation, they go to resorts.
-This is not a 100% blanket statement I’m sure.
-But these are the things I hear when I reveal our upcoming travel plans to non-resort locations:
+But this fact remains: the people here vacation almost exclusively at resorts.
+This is not a 100% blanket statement.
+But this is what I hear when I reveal our upcoming travel plans to non-resort locations:

 “Oh, are you going there on missions?”

 I’m self-centred and not at all evangelistic.
 This digs into theology, which I’ll leave to Andrew.
 But I myself, no… I’m not an evangelist, nor have I ever understood that kind of thing.
 Not even when I was a kid and theoretically part of a church with “evangelical” in the name.
 I haven’t abandoned my faith, but things have changed, or rather, I have come to know myself better.
-Also, I have always known that I am not here to convince anyone to follow anything.
+Also, I’ve always known that I’m not here to convince anyone to follow anything.
 If anything, I like to try to understand people and then reflect them back to themselves.
 That’s it.
 If anything.
-Also, I like saying “anything”.

 I never did write that letter.
 But I remember having that idea, that thought, that desire.
-I think this may have sparked the beginning of me wanting to write.
-Not for profit, not for an audience, but just to put it out there.
+I think this may have sparked the beginning of me wanting to write; just to put it out there.